-Janice (my HR leader) burst into my office and told me, “Maria was in a car accident!
-Her car was completely wrecked; it is a miracle that she is still alive.
-They have rushed her to the hospital for emergency surgery.”
+“Maria was in a major car accident!
+Her car is completely wrecked.
+It is a miracle that she is still alive.
+They rushed her to the hospital and she is in emergency surgery now.”

-Maria is our customer service representative.
+Maria is your customer service representative.
 She is a single mom taking care of two children.

-As a company leader, my thoughts started racing:
+As a company leader, your thoughts started racing:

 Facing Financial Roadblocks

-The Federal Reserve has reported that 40 percent of American families do not have sufficient savings to resolve a $400 emergency expense—and that was before the historic wave of unemployment and economic fallout related to the pandemic.
+The Federal Reserve has reported that 40 percent of American families do not have sufficient savings to resolve a $400.00 emergency expense—and that was before the historic wave of unemployment and economic fallout related to the pandemic and inflation.
 Now, employees across industries are facing unprecedented financial hardship.
-For some, this is due to adjustments in compensation, personally or for someone they depend on.
+For some, this is due to adjustments in compensation—personally or for someone they depend on.
 Many of us leaders are left wondering what we can do to help.
-As employers, our businesses serve as infrastructure that can support employees through a global crisis like the COVID-19 pandemic and the personal problems employees face even in relatively normal times.
+As employers, our businesses serve as infrastructure that can support our people through both economically turbulent times and the personal problems employees face even in relatively normal times.

 An employee hardship fund is a tool that enables companies to support employees and their families when unexpected crises arise.
 Corporate-led generosity, in turn, inspires a powerful, generous culture.

-In a comprehensive study, the Aspen Institute identified some key benefits of an employee hardship fund:
+In a comprehensive study, the Aspen Institute identified a handful of key benefits of an employee hardship fund:

-Companies are more likely to accomplish these benefits by partnering with organizations that set up and administer employee hardship programs through turnkey solutions.
-For example, Co.tribute offers a community dashboard where teams can interact, see and contribute to specific needs, and inspire collective impact.
-Particularly in an era of increasingly dispersed and remote teams, a platform like this strengthens distant relationships as employees rally behind their teammates.
+Companies are more likely to accomplish the benefits outlined above by partnering with organizations that set up and administer employee hardship programs through turnkey solutions.
+For example, Cotribute offers a community dashboard where teams can interact, see and contribute to specific needs, and inspire collective impact.
+Particularly in an era of increasingly dispersed and remote teams, a platform like Cotribute strengthens distant relationships as employees rally behind their teammates.

 Fulfilling a Greater Purpose